-I was recently contacted by a local hairdresser whose website had gone offline.
-It transpired the web design company she had used to build the website had vanished.
+We were contacted by a local company whose website had gone offline.
+It transpired the web design company they had used to build the website had vanished.
 The web design company’s own website was offline and they couldn’t be contacted by phone or email.

-On further investigation I found the hairdresser’s domain name had been registered in the web design company’s name.
-This meant she had no ownership rights or control over the domain and the company that hosted the domain wasn’t able to give her access to it so that another website could be built.
+On further investigation I found the company’s domain name had been registered in the web design company’s name.
+This meant they had no ownership rights or control over the domain and no access was available to build another website.

 There is a dispute resolution service at Nominet but this costs money and can take 18 days.
-Meanwhile her website was offline and she was losing business.
+Meanwhile their website was offline and they were losing business.

-In the end we registered a new domain name which is similar to the original.
-The domain was registered in her name so she is the owner.
-We were able to piece together her website from various screenshots and images that had been listed in Google images (there was no back-up copy of the website) and get the website online fairly quickly.
-Now she has the unfortunate task of changing business cards, leaflets and any online directory that lists the old website address.
+In the end we registered a new domain name which was similar to the original.
+The domain was registered in their name so the company is the owner.
+We were able to piece together the website from various screenshots and images that had been listed in Google images (there was no back-up copy of the website) and got the website online fairly quickly.
+The company then had the unfortunate task of changing business cards, leaflets and any online directory that lists the old website address.